-4.2 Offsite Benzene Monitoring Results
+4.2 Offsite Benzene (C6H6) Monitoring Results

-Figure 3 presents the annual mean Benzene concentration for each location based on the monthly passive tube sampling.
+Figure 3 presents the mean Benzene concentration for each location, based on the monthly passive tube sampling in 2017.
 The Regulations mandate an annual mean limit value of 5 μ g/m3 for Benzene.
-As can be seen from Figure 3, the annual mean values were below the limit value of 5 μ g/m3 and less than 1 μ g/m3 at all monitoring locations.
+As can be seen from Figure 3, the annual mean values were well below the limit value of 5 μ g/m3 and less than 1 μ g/m3 at all monitoring locations.

-Figure 3 Average Monthly Benzene (C6H6) Concentrations 2016
+Figure 3: Average Monthly Benzene (C6H6) Concentrations by location 2017